-GELO: Students will be able to analyze, distinguish and explain the culturally centered worldviews, philosophies, intellectual traditions, and lived experiences in the United States of people of color from one or more of the core four Ethnic Studies disciplines.
+GELO: Students will be able to articulate culturally centered worldviews, intellectual traditions, and lived experiences of people of color in the United States with a critical

-New: Courses in Ethnic Studies focus on cultivating critical consciousness, equity and social justice by examining the struggles and resilience of historically marginalized communities.
+Area Description: Courses in Ethnic Studies focus on cultivating critical consciousness, equity and social justice by examining the struggles and resilience of historically marginalized communities.
 They feature interdisciplinary, intersectional, and anti-racist approaches for dismantling oppressive systems that perpetuate racism and social inequalities and aim to create humanizing and healing academic experiences.
 Courses fulfilling this requirement may include baccalaureate-level courses in the four autonomous disciplines within Ethnic Studies: Black Studies; African American Studies; Africana Studies; Native American Studies; Chicano/a/x; Latino/a/x Studies/La Raza Studies; and Asian American Studies.